The Ruth Rendell Mysteries: Series 6 (1992)

+A man's obsession with his estranged wife hits boiling point when the investigation into his sister's murder is re-opened.

 Series 7 (1994)

 This series was the first series not to feature Inspector Wexford, with focus being shifted to other leading characters from Rendell's repertoire of short stories.
 The lead role of Steven Whalby is played by Colin Firth.